FanomezanaNat/SpringProject/README.md

 1. Ensure you have PostgreSQL installed and running.

-2. Create a database named `springproject`.

-3.  open the `schema.sql` file located in the `src/main/resources` directory.
+3.  open the `schema.sql` file located in the `src/main/resources` directory to create a database named `springproject`.

 4.  built the database with  `schema.sql`

+5. insert datamock in database with `Student.sql ` or `Fee.sql`in the `src/main/resources` .

-5. After executing the script, the database will be configured with the necessary tables, ready to be used by the application.
+6. After executing the script, the database will be configured with the necessary tables, ready to be used by the application.

 Ensure that the database connection parameters in the `src/main/resources/application.properties` and `src/main/com.hei.springproject/DatabaseConfiguration/setting.java `file match your PostgreSQL configuration.